qt/qtdeclarative/README.md

 ## Usage

-Please refer to the "Getting Started with Qt Labs Controls" documentation.
+Please refer to the "Getting Started with Qt Quick Controls 2" documentation.